micklaw/Actor-Table-Entities/README.md

 }
 ```

-You can see a sample function in the main project, but it looks a bnit like this.
+You can see a sample function in the main project, but it looks a bit like this.

 ```csharp
 [FunctionName("UpdateHttpApi")]